In a Nutshell

 Clickup at a Glance

-Best for: Companies that want a project management tool with simple premium pricing
+Best for: Companies that want a project management tool with fair premium pricing

 Key use: Task and project management with goal tracking

 Storage: 100MB on free plan.
-Unlimited on full plan.
+Unlimited on Paid Plans.

 Free trial: 30 days